rasbt/python-machine-learning-book/code/ch01/README.md

 ## Python/Jupyter Notebook

-Some readers weere wondering about the `.ipynb` of the code files -- these files are IPython notebooks.
+Some readers were wondering about the `.ipynb` of the code files -- these files are IPython notebooks.
 I chose IPython notebooks over plain Python `.py` scripts, because I think that they are just great for data analysis projects!
 IPython notebooks allow us to have everything in one place: Our code, the results from executing the code, plots of our data, and documentation that supports the handy Markdown and powerful LaTeX syntax!

 ![](./images/ipynb_ex1.png)